 Babies will exhibit some degree of muscle tone if they were made to lie in a prone position with the nurse’s hand supporting the trunk.
 While they are not expected to raise their head or arch their back in this position, babies who will sag into an inverted “U” position show extremely poor muscle tone.
 In such cases, further assessment and management is needed.

-It is essential for nurses to master these simple maneuvers to promote health and safety of newborns.
+It is essential for nurses to master these simple maneuvers to promote the health and safety of newborns.
 Neuromuscular dysfunctions can signal a lot of serious health problems like spinal cord injury, neonatal sepsis, and even inborn errors of metabolism.
 Through these simple maneuvers, health problems can be detected early and medical interventions will be instituted right away.

 - Gleason, K. and Devaskar, S. (2012).
 Avery’s Diseases of the Newborn.
 Philadelphia, PA: Saunders